 - measure campaign ROI and build attribution models

-Without 3P-cookies, campaign planning and ad placement will no longer be the same, since they currently enable cross-site tuning, optimization, and tracking.
+After browsers block tracking cookies, campaign planning and targeted advertising will no longer be the same, since they currently enable cross-site tuning, optimization, and tracking.

 Consequently, the traditional methods of building audience profiles and setting behavioral targeting will soon become obsolete.
 Both publishers and advertisers need to adjust their business models and embrace new technological solutions that will allow them to work with 1st-party cookies.
 The technological transition will undoubtedly entail the major setbacks but won’t hamper the growth of digital advertising:

 Digital advertising has become a leader in ad spend worldwide, due to its aptitude for precise targeting of individual users, and the ability to optimize campaigns, reduce costs, and save budgets.